near/docs/docs/evm/evm-testing.md

 The above command is the same as running `truffle test` if your system has <a href="https://www.trufflesuite.com/truffle" target="_blank">Truffle</a> installed globally.

-Truffle's default network points to `localhost` at the port `8545` which is the same as tools like ganache and the NEAR Proxy Ethereum RPC Server [covered here](/docs/evm/near-eth-rpc).
+Truffle's default network points to `localhost` at the port `8545` which is the same as tools like Ganache and the proxy server [covered here](/docs/evm/near-eth-rpc).